rifaavalon/fizzbuzzcl/README.md

 `

 Once ruby is installed change directory into the folder and type in:

 `
 bundle install
 `

 this will install rspec from the Gemfile.

-After bundler finishes, then in the root of the directory run the following command.
+After bundler finishes, then in the root of the directory run the following command:

 `
 ruby fizzbuzz.rb